timescale/promscale/README.md

 Connector and the Promscale Database.

 [Learn more](https://docs.timescale.com/promscale/latest/about-promscale/#promscale-schema-for-metric-data)
-about the Promscale architecture and how it works.
+about Promscale's architecture and how it works.

 <img src="docs/assets/promscale-arch.png" alt="Promscale Architecture Diagram" width="800"/>